zcorpan/html-parser-book/manuscript/parser.md

 * Script data double escape end state

 "Script data double escaped dash dash state"?!
-Well, let’s start from the beginning, shall we?
+Well, let's start from the beginning, shall we?

 Before the HTML parser was specified, browsers would parse script elements similarly to how they parse style elements.
 It was raw text, until the right end tag was found.
 But there was a twist: what looked like an HTML comment, i.e., `<!-- -->`, would allow `</script>` to be embedded inside without closing the script.
 (And similarly for style, and also xmp, title, textarea, etc.)